No item(s) available in cart.

 • Other NDT considerations: for example, the validation of a radiographic inspection will be more conservative a lack of side wall fusion defect were located on the source side and if the fusion face angle were shallow.

-Typically, a series of diagrams and tables are produced, which show a cross section of the defective weld and provide the above information.
+Typically, a series of diagrams and tables are produced, which show a cross-section of the defective weld and provide the above information.

-3.3.2 Trials and qualification tests
+3.3.2 Trials and Qualification Tests

 The main drawback of weld modification and of some defect-growing techniques is that the exact size of the deposited defect cannot be controlled during manufacturing and can only be monitored by NDT.